masaba-wanje/masaba-wanje/README.md

 ## Skills
 I have hands-on experience with the following technologies:

-- HTML
-- CSS
-- Javascript
 - Python
+- Django
+- Django- REST
-- SQLite
+- mySQL

 ## Projects
 Here are some of the projects I'm currently working on or have completed:

-1. [Project One](link-to-repo): Brief description of the project.
+1. [Learning Python](link-to-repo): Brief description of the project.
 2. [Project Two](link-to-repo): Brief description of the project.
 3. [Project Three](link-to-repo): Brief description of the project.